snastase/encling-tutorial/README.md

 This tutorial can be run interactively online using Google Colab: [`Colab Notebook`](https://colab.research.google.com/drive/1L565z54Oth7oNIbzZDt1pLG-l4iOmRaD?usp=sharing)

+Use `git clone https://github.com/snastase/encling-tutorial.git` to download this repository.

 If you want to run this tutorial locally on a Mac or Linux machine, you can set up a dedicated computing environment using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 If you don't already have a conda installation, you can install [miniconda](https://docs.conda.io/en/latest/miniconda.html)—see below.
 If you already have a working conda installation, you can skip this step.

 If you're on a Windows machine, use [PowerShell](https://docs.microsoft.com/en-us/powershell/), [Cygwin](https://www.cygwin.com/), [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), or [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to log onto the PNI server, then proceed to the following Linux instructions.